danieledurante/TESTsbm/Tutorial.md

 ```
 ![](https://github.com/danieledurante/TESTsbm/blob/master/Data%20and%20Codes/Trace.png)

 The above diagnostics confirm that our Gibbs sampler has **satisfactory mixing**.
 Due to the stability of the chains for the quantity in eq.
 (1), we can reliably compute the logarithm of the marginal likelihood under the IRM via the harmonic mean estimate in eq.
 (4).
-Once this quantity is available, we can compute the logarithm of the **Bayes Factors** to compare the IRM (which learns the community structure from the data) and various SBMs which condition on different exogenous partitions structures; see Section 2 in the article for more details on this Bayesian testing procedure.
+Once this quantity is available, we can compute the logarithm of the **Bayes Factors** to compare the IRM (which learns the partition structure from the data) and various SBMs which condition on different exogenous partitions structures; see Section 2 in the article for more details on this Bayesian testing procedure.

 ``` r
 #------------------------------------------------------------------------------------------